Kickflip/kickflip-android-example/README.md

 ### Use the latest Release

 Stable releases of the Kickflip Android SDK are available from the [Maven Central Repository](http://search.maven.org/).
-The sample project here has our latest Maven release pre-added:
+This project's master branch has our latest Maven release pre-added:

 	// ./app/build.gradle
 	...